 Everybody loves the outdoors.
 Some people want to hike into the deep woods for several days and some just want to park in a convenient campsite.
 Car camping is a great way to take the hard work out of enjoying the great outdoors.
 It can be a convenient and easy way to enjoy outdoor grilling, lay out under the stars, and get the most out of your time away from the city or your usual grind.

-If you want to get into car camping, but have concerns about where to start, what to buy, and how to avoid common problems, you’ve come to the right place.
-Here, we’ll discuss how to get the most out of a casual camping trip.
+If you want to get into car camping but have concerns about where to start, what to buy, and how to avoid common problems, you’ve come to the right place.
+Here, we’ll discuss how to get the most out of a casual camping trip and how to set up your campsite when car camping.
 We’ll explain how to avoid common mistakes and share some great ways to keep the cost at a minimum.

 Table of Contents

 - What is Car Camping?